-The Westford Cultural Council’s mission is to enhance the quality of life in our community by supporting the arts, humanities, and sciences.
+The Westford Cultural Council’s (WCC) mission is to enhance the quality of life in our community by supporting the arts, humanities, and sciences.
 This goal is pursued through an annual granting process that begins in October.
 Each year, the WCC receives funds from the state to be allocated to grant applicants.
 Organizations or individual artists may submit grant applications for programs benefitting the Westford community.

 News & Events

-Summer Fun on the Common
+Summer Fun on the Common in 2010 funded by WCC

 Fantastically shaped bubbles floated through the air.
 Fire engine red Frisbees flew across the common.
 Delighted children, their cheeks and arms adorned with whimsical face-painting designs, played games, engaged in crafts, and otherwise frolicked on the Westford Common at the free Family Fun event sponsored by the Westford Cultural Council (WCC) on Saturday, July 3rd.
 Face painting and games were provided by Cultural Council members, assisted by enthusiastic volunteers from Westford Academy.
 The enchanting Mrs. Junkbox (aka, Emily Piper of Rumphius Creativity Unhinged) arrived like Mary Poppins to enthrall youngsters and their parents as she guided them in magically transforming old newspapers and other recycled materials into lovely sunbonnets, perfect for the day.